Living Standard — Last Updated 28 January 2023

 attr-element, which is a weak reference to an element or null.
 It is initially

 null.
-Elements of the type this IDL attribute appears on have an attr-associated element.
+Its reflected target has an attr-associated element.
 To compute the attr-associated

 element.
 The setter steps are: If the given value is null, then: Set this's explicitly set attr-element to